Jakub-Kubik/cosmonaut_registry/README.md

 ## Features

+- Dockerized components for easy setup and deployment
 - RESTful API for fetching cosmonaut data
 - Producer-Consumer pattern using RabbitMQ for asynchronous data storing
 - Backend database using PostgreSQL
-- Dockerized components for easy setup and deployment
-- FastAPI auto-generated OpenAPI documentation
-- Robust error handling

 ## Installation and Setup